Town of Wabeno

 |Home of the Phoenix|

-This first phase of the North Branch of the Oconto River Barrier Free Boardwalk is made possible by the generous support of the following private foundations; Christopher Reeve Foundation, Wisconsin Public Service Foundation, Plum Creek Timber Foundation and the Forest County Potawatomi Foundation plus the invaluable support of community volunteers and the Blackwell Job Corps.
+This first phase of the North Branch of the Oconto River Barrier Free Boardwalk is made possible by the generous support of these private foundations; Christopher Reeve Foundation, Wisconsin Public Service Foundation, Plum Creek Timber Foundation and the Forest County Potawatomi Foundation plus the invaluable support of community volunteers, town highway department and the Blackwell Job Corps.